Qualifications & Professional Memberships:

 - PhD (Mental Wellbeing), MEd (Dist) (Counselling), BA (Psy/Crim);

-- Member of the NZAC (New Zealand Association of Counsellors) and CCPA (Canadian Counselling & Psychotherapy Association).
+- Member of the NZAC (New Zealand Association of Counsellors).

-Karey charges $90 for a 50 minute session.
-This may be negotiable depending on your financial circumstances.
+Karey normally charges $90 for a 50 minute session.
+However, he also believes in affordable counselling so is willing to negotiate fees depending on your financial/employment circumstances.

 Please speak to Karey about training fees.
-He has a strong community orientation and in the past has donated his time to non-profit organisations.
+He has a strong community orientation and in the past has lessened his fee for non-profit organisations.

 New Zealand Association of Counsellors

 Karey is a full member of the NZAC (New Zealand Association of Counsellors/Te Roopu Kaiwhiriwhi o Aotearoa), the national professional association that acts for and with counsellors to monitor and improve the service they provide.
 The aim of the association is to promote counselling services which are safe and accountable.
 They point out that not all counsellors are members of NZAC, and only those counsellors who are members are accountable to NZAC.
 Only full Members may use MNZAC after their name.

 Solution Focussed Brief Therapy